SudarsanSridharan16/tradecloud-microservices-demo/README.md

 Consul at master:8500/ui/
 ```

-# Build (if you want to build you own Docker image)
+# Build (if you want to build your own Docker image)

 Adjust the following settings: